Pope Pius V: Character and policy

-As a young man, Michele Ghislieri was eager to join the inquisition.
-Under Paul IV he rose to inquisitor general, and from there ascended to the papacy.
+As a young man, Michele Ghislieri was eager to join the Inquisition.
+Under Paul IV, he rose to Grand Inquisitor, and from there ascended to the papacy.

 Upon election to the papacy as Pius V, Ghislieri immediately started to get rid of many of the extravagant luxuries then prevalent in the court.
 One of his first acts was to dismiss the papal court jester, and no subsequent pope had one.
 He forbade horse racing in St. Peter's Square.
 Severe sanctions were imposed against blasphemy, adultery, and sodomy.
 These laws quickly made Pius V the subject of Roman hatred; he was accused of trying to turn the city into a vast monastery.
 He was not a hypocrite: in day-to-day life Pius V was highly ascetic.
 He wore a hair shirt beneath the simple habit of a Dominican friar and was often seen in bare feet.

-It is said that in "the time of a great famine in Rome, he imported grain at his own expense from Sicily and France [...]; a considerable part of which he distributed among the poor, gratis, and sold the rest to the public below cost."
+His governing efforts weren't entirely punitive: he planned distribution of alms to the poor, imported cheap grain in times of famine and cracked down on hired killers and brigands, what Mullett calls a "programme of restoring Rome as the Church's ideal city."
+Katherine Rinne writes in Waters of Rome that Pius V ordered the construction of public works to improve the water supply and sewer system of the city—a welcome step, particularly in low-lying areas, where typhoid and malaria were inevitable summer visitors.

 Papal bulls

-Katherine Rinne writes in Waters of Rome that Pius V ordered the construction of public works to improve the water supply and sewer system of the city—a welcome step, particularly in low-lying areas, where typhoid and malaria were inevitable summer visitors.

 In 1567, he issued Super prohibitione agitationis Taurorum & Ferarum prohibiting bull-fighting.

-Besides In Coena Domini (1568), there are several others of note, including his prohibition of quaestuary (February 1567 and January 1570); condemnation of Michael Baius, the heretical Professor of Leuven (1567); reform of the Roman Breviary (July 1568); formal condemnation of homosexual behaviour by the clergy (August 1568); the banishment of the Jews from all ecclesiastical dominions except Rome and Ancona (1569); an injunction against use of the reformed missal (July 1570); the confirmation of the privileges of the Society of Crusaders for the protection of the Inquisition (October 1570); the suppression of the Fratres Humiliati (February 1571); the approbation of the new office of the Blessed Virgin (March 1571); and the enforcement of the daily recitation of the Canonical Hours (September 1571).
+Besides In Coena Domini (1568), there are several others of note, including his prohibition of quaestuary (February 1567 and January 1570); condemnation of ideas associated with Michael Baius, a professor of Leuven (1567); reform of the Roman Breviary (July 1568); formal condemnation of homosexual behaviour (dirum nefas) by the clergy (1568); the banishment of the Jews from all ecclesiastical dominions except Rome and Ancona (1569); declaring the primacy of the Lateran over St. Peter's (1569); an injunction against use of the reformed missal (July 1570); the confirmation of the privileges of the Society of Crusaders for the protection of the Inquisition (October 1570); the suppression of the Fratres Humiliati (February 1571); the approbation of the new office of the Blessed Virgin (March 1571); and the enforcement of the daily recitation of the Canonical Hours (September 1571).